alexanderkoller/pergamon/src/bibtypst.typ

     /// -> str | none
     title: "References",

+    /// Whether the title of the bibliography should appear in the document's #link("https://typst.app/docs/reference/model/outline/")[outline].
+    ///
+    /// -> bool
+    outlined: true,

     /// #bibtex fields that contain names and should be parsed as such.
 For each `X` in this array,
     /// #bibtypst will enrich the reference dictionary with a field `parsed-X` that contains an array of
     /// name-part dictionaries, such as `("family": "Smith", "given": "John")`.
 See